thdaemon/pixiv-novel-saver/README.md

 	- [x] Uploaded Date

 - [ ] Implement all unimplemented options (`(not impl)` in `-h` usage)

+	- [x] A option to disable all lazy modes unconditionally

 	- [ ] A option to allow to strip non-ascii title in filename